Sign up to our monthly newsletter to discover new places to explore.

 Northumberland

-Northumberland has more castles than any other county in England, and one of its most iconic is Bamburgh Castle, a magical spot with spectacular coastal views and two thousand years of exhilarating history.
+Discover The Twelve Days of Christmas at Bamburgh Castle Northumberland has more castles than any other county in England, and one of its most iconic is Bamburgh Castle, a magical spot with spectacular coastal views and two thousand years of exhilarating history.
 This year.
 Bamburgh Castle’s staterooms will be transformed into a whimsical, enchanting world of lords-a-leaping, swans-a-swimming and many more magical things besides, from 12 November to 8 January.

-The characterful and wonderfully-restored Barter Books, housed within Alnwick’s grand Victorian station, is a wonderful spot to spend an afternoon searching for unique gifts.
+Get lost in one of the largest second-hand book shops in the UK – Barter Books, Alnwick The characterful and wonderfully-restored Barter Books, housed within Alnwick’s grand Victorian station, is a wonderful spot to spend an afternoon searching for unique gifts.
 Browse the book columns, poetry section and fascinating antiquarian book room; relax and dip into a book by one of the open log fires; watch the model railway zip around the store; and have a bite to eat in the Station Café with its excellent bakes, teas and coffees.

-Skim over the sands and causeway to the Holy Island of Lindisfarne and prepare to enter another world.
+Take a Twixmas walk on the Holy Island of Lindisfarne Skim over the sands and causeway to the Holy Island of Lindisfarne and prepare to enter another world.
 Lying just a few miles off the Northumberland coast, Holy Island is cut off twice-daily from the rest of the world by fast-moving tides.
 Both an island and a picturesque village, Holy Island carries a wealth of history within its tidal walls, including the 12th century Lindisfarne Priory, the epicentre of Christianity in Anglo Saxon times.

 Durham and the North East

-Five-star boutique hotel and spa, Seaham Hall, on the Durham Heritage Coastline, has it all wrapped up – history, hot tubs, pampering, fine dining, outdoor exhilaration, and – the best bit – it all comes in one posh envelope.
+Give the gift of five-star escapism and wellness with Seaham Hall gift vouchers Five-star boutique hotel and spa, Seaham Hall, on the Durham Heritage Coastline, has it all wrapped up – history, hot tubs, pampering, fine dining, outdoor exhilaration, and – the best bit – it all comes in one posh envelope.
 Gift a loved one with a choice of overnight stays, spa packages and dining at this beautiful Georgian mansion hotel.
 The hotel boasts 37 acres of grounds, 21 individually -decorated suites, a 44,000 sq ft award-winning Serenity Spa with Pan-Asian restaurant and Zen Garden with an infinity hydrotherapy pool, as well as the recently-relaunched Dining Room, serving the fine local produce in a decadent setting.
 View the full range of gift vouchers here, starting from just £25.

-Durham’s coast is home to a dramatic stretch of designated heritage coastline, overflowing with wildlife, magnificent beaches, cobweb-clearing clifftop walks, and dramatic panoramic views across the North Sea.
+A Boxing Day walk along the Durham Coast Durham’s coast is home to a dramatic stretch of designated heritage coastline, overflowing with wildlife, magnificent beaches, cobweb-clearing clifftop walks, and dramatic panoramic views across the North Sea.
 Follow the coast’s contours striking out along the Heritage Coast Footpath, stretching from Seaham in the North to Crimdon in the South on a twisting 11-mile path which takes in the lively harbour town of Seaham where Lord Byron once resided, as well as Nose’s Point, Hawthorn Dene and Easington Beach Banks, which have emerged from their industrial past to become a haven for wildlife and rare fauna and flora.

-After an energetic walk along the Durham Coast, indulge in a decadent sundae or dessert the fabulous family-run Lickety Split, a charming 1950s style ice cream parlour and juice bar, which has twice won the UK National Ice Cream Competition for its fabulous ice cream made on site.
+Enjoy a sweet treat at a 1950s ice cream parlour After an energetic walk along the Durham Coast, indulge in a decadent sundae or dessert the fabulous family-run Lickety Split, a charming 1950s style ice cream parlour and juice bar, which has twice won the UK National Ice Cream Competition for its fabulous ice cream made on site.
 (N.B.
 County Durham is currently in tier 3 and ice cream can be purchased for takeaway until Lickety Split reopens).

 Yorkshire

-The freshest seafood fit for a New Year’s Eve Banquet Treat your bubble to a New Year’s Day feast featuring seafood from world-famous smokehouse Fortunes, a unique family business on Craster Island which has been producing the legendary ‘Craster Kippers’ and superb smoked salmon for almost 100 years.
+Treat your bubble to a New Year’s Day feast featuring seafood from world-famous smokehouse Fortunes, a unique family business on Craster Island which has been producing the legendary ‘Craster Kippers’ and superb smoked salmon for almost 100 years.
 The 150-year old family fish smokery in the pretty port of Whitby on the North Yorkshire coast is run by fifth generation members of the Fortune family, who smoke kippers (herring), salmon and bacon, and produce kipper paté.
 Buy in store at Fortunes, in Whitby.

-A night-time dark sky walk on the North York Moors Most of us go for a walk during daylight hours, but the walks led by Alison Goodwin at Adventures for the Soul are a little different.
+Most of us go for a walk during daylight hours, but the walks led by Alison Goodwin at Adventures for the Soul are a little different.
 Alison runs twilight and night-time “awe walks” along the coast: ‘What I do is different to a standard nature walk,’ she explains.
 ‘It’s about reconnecting to nature but we’re not just looking for deer or birds.
 It’s extremely calming for the mind.’
 Head torches are provided but at points Alison – who is assisted by Fabian Seymour from AFS Mountaineering) – asks guests to switch these off and just stand, listen and look at the night sky.
 The absence of light pollution on the moor means this can be truly breath-taking.
 Alison is running a series of guided Awe Walks and Mystery Twilight Walks throughout December and into the new year.

 North West